Karula National ParkPhoto author: Mati Kose

 Small lakes dot the landscape like eyes looking up at the sky and shining in the sun.

 The park's unique topography was formed at the end of the Ice Age more than 10,000 years ago.
-The glacial retreat left behind a landscape dotted with lakes, of which 38 are inside the park.
+The glacial retreat left a landscape dotted with lakes, 38 of which are within the park.
 You'll find the visitor center next to Lake Ähijärv, Karula's largest lake; Lake Savijärv is the deepest.

 "...a curious landscape unlike any I’ve seen before in Estonia."